Article

 BUT, Chronic pain is not acute pain.
 In fact, it’s a completely different animal!

-The problem we run into is that most doctors and persons with chronic pain continue to think about, react to, and treat chronic pain as if it's acute.
-Hence, the medical merry-go-round and the rolling snowball.
+The problem we run into is that most doctors and people with chronic pain continue to think about, react to, and treat chronic pain as if it's acute.
+Hence, the medical merry-go-round and the rolling snowball effect.

 What do we know?
 What can help you with chronic pain NOW?

-The first thing that will help you turn the pain train around is to STOP thinking about it like it’s acute pain, and focusing on the pain generator, or, the ONE FACTOR that you believe, or have been told, is wholly responsible for your pain.
+The first thing that will help you turn the pain train around is to STOP thinking about it like it’s acute pain, and focus on the pain generator, or the ONE FACTOR that you believe, or have been told, is wholly responsible for your pain.

 What does Complex Pain Mean?